rusini/manool/tutorial/lesson-1.md

 ### Code formatting recommendations ####################################################################################

+MANOOL is a free-form and case-sensitive language.
 The most basic principles of MANOOL code formatting are illustrated in the following example (you are invited to see for yourself more principles in action further in this tutorial):[^a5]

     -- Most recommended formatting for multi-line expressions { {extern "manool.org.18/std/0.5/all"} in